timlabs/uscode/United States Code/TITLE 37-PAY AND ALLOWANCES OF THE UNIFORMED SERVICES/CHAPTER 01-DEFINITIONS/CHAPTER 01-DEFINITIONS.md

     * (B) the Secretary of the Navy, with respect to matters concerning the Navy, the Marine Corps, and the Coast Guard when it is operating as a service in the Navy;

-    * (C) the Secretary of the Air Force, with respect to matters concerning the Air Force;
+    * (C) the Secretary of the Air Force, with respect to matters concerning the Air Force and the Space Force;

     * (D) the Secretary of Homeland Security, with respect to matters concerning the Coast Guard when it is not operating as a service in the Navy;